Inside the Stalker Hell of Italian Footballer Fabio Quagliarella

 "It consumes you.
 It wears you down."

 And there was something else: There's something shame-inducing about being repeatedly accused of a crime like paedophilia, even if it isn’t true.
 Did someone really think that about him?
 If so, who?
 And now—because the accusations had been posted online—did a bunch of people believe it?
 Who were they?
-And who are theytelling?
+And who are they telling?

 "I cried a lot," Quagliarella admits.
 "I am not embarrassed.
 I cried because I was suffering and because I could not understand who was doing it to me.
 I was scared for my family, my two brothers and my sisters and my eight young nephews.
 I would be worried that they would be in danger, maybe while going to school.
 I would be thinking, Because of me, they have to go through this.
 I felt guilty, even if I hadn't done anything wrong."